 When Evangel University opened its doors in 1955, it distinguished itself as the first Pentecostal liberal arts college chartered in America.
 Evangel is a coeducational university focused on developing students’ God-given calling through a faith-based education that also prepares them for their career.

-Comprised of three colleges—College of Arts and Sciences, College of Adult and Graduate Studies, and the Assemblies of God Theological Seminary—multiple online and on-ground degree programs are available to its students, including a residential campus experience for traditional students and post-traditional programs for in-career students, graduate students, and those seeking a seminary degree.
+Comprised of three colleges—College of Arts and Sciences, College of Online Learning, and the Assemblies of God Theological Seminary—multiple online and on-ground degree programs are available to its students, including a residential campus experience for traditional students and post-traditional programs for in-career students, graduate students, and those seeking a seminary degree.

 Evangel University is the national school of the General Council of the Assemblies of God and is accredited by the Higher Learning Commission.